BTEUK/CC-1.18.2-Converter/README.md

 - Determine the number of logical processors available in your system.
 You can find this information in Task Manager under the Performance tab.
 The program will not allow you to exceed the available amount of logical processors.
 - Ensure that the minimum Y Value is set to the minimum Y Value of your 1.18.2 world.
 By default, this is -64, but with the datapack, it can be up to -2032.
 - Ensure that the maximum Y Value is set to the maximum Y Value of your 1.18.2 world.
 By default, this is 320, but with the datapack, it can be up to 2016.
 - It is recommended to turn off block updates as they can break the converter.
-You can do this by setting the randomTickSpeed to 0 or by downloading WorldGuard.
+You can do this by setting the randomTickSpeed to 0 ````/gamerule randomtickspeed 0```` and by downloading [WorldGuard](https://dev.bukkit.org/projects/worldguard/files).
 The reason this happens is because, for example, if a chunk loads and there is a floating vine, it could break.
 If the converter then tries to convert that vine and it's no longer there, it'll throw an exception.

 ### Program Steps
 ##### __CLI portion__: